 Graduate level students taking 8 or less credit hours $140/yr. ($70/semester)

-Jill Schmidt, OTD, MS, OTR/L, CBIS, Professor and Program Director
+Jill Schmidt, OTD, MS, OTR/L, Professor, Program Chair and Director

 Cherie Blackwell, OTD, OTR/L, CHT, Clinical Instructor

 Jenni Green, MOT, OTR/L, Visiting Lecturer